yudugit/rest-api-documentation/README.md

 ### Web Edition SSO Tokens

 The token resource allows a third party to generate a short-lifetime SSO token that can be passed to a Web Edition for user authentication without a login dialog.
 Note that multiple tiers of authorisation are available, meaning this resource is additionally available as a sub-resource of other resources.

-It requires a unique User ID for whom to generate the token.
+There are two primary ways to create and use SSO tokens;

+The first is to simply bypass the login requirement of a login-protected edition, in which case, you would provide a key (some sort of unique ID like your internal user ID or their e-mail address, etc), and you would receive a token back from our API, then you would load the edition URL providing both that key and the token you received as URL query parameters.

+The second way is to use the same approach as above, but adds an additional URL parameter when loading the edition - `ugcKey`.
+This should correspond to an ID of a Reader, and if used, will specifically log that user into the edition, rather than bypassing login, such that all the benefits of logging in with a username/password will then work as normal (UGC Sync, etc.).

+With this second approach, you do need to lookup (or store in your own database), the end-user's Reader ID first, at which point you could use that for the key to generate the token, then pass the key, token and ugcKey as specific URL parameters when loading the edition.  **Note that these names are different when passing the parameters - see below for further details in the Using a Token section.**

+**The second approach does require that you have your end-users stored in Publisher as Readers (subscribers if you're using the web UI), and doesn't work with third party authentication systems, whilst the first approach can be used for any user of your own website, to bypass the edition's login requirement.**

 #### XML Representation